 In most cases, back-end engineer and back-end developer are interchangeable titles.

-A coder is to a programmer is to a developer is to an engineer.
+A coder is to a programmer as a programmer is to a developer, and a developer is to an engineer.

-The main idea here is that if someone is typing away at a computer in a mysterious language that looks somewhat like English but not quite, all these titles can apply.
+The main idea is that if someone is typing away at a computer in a mysterious language that resembles English but not quite, all these titles can apply.

 However, in some cases, a back-end engineer is considered a higher position than that of a back-end developer.